Faster FPT Algorithm for 5-Path Vertex Cover: 5-PVC with -free bipartition

-\begin{correctness} If we do not delete vertex~$x$, then we have to delete something in~$P$.
-In both cases, when~$w$ is connected to~$u$ and when not, $t,v$ are twins and from Lemma \ref{lemma:twi} we know that we have to try only one of $t,v$.
+\begin{correctness} By \autoref{lemma:isolated_P3_situation}, vertex~$w$ is connected to $t,v$ in~$P$ and~$w$ can be also connected to~$u$ in~$P$.
+If we do not delete vertex~$x$, then we have to delete something in~$P$.
+In both cases, when~$w$ is connected to~$u$ and when not, $t,v$ are twins and from \autoref{lemma:twi} we know that we have to try only one of $t,v$.
 Thus branching on $\langle\, u \mid v \mid x \,\rangle$ is correct. \end{correctness}